chrooks/Connections/README.md

   - **Python**: The primary programming language for backend development, chosen for its simplicity and effectiveness.

 - **Word and Connection Generation**:
-  - **LLM**: Utilized to dynamically generate the words that compose the game's grid and their relationships, ensuring a unique and challenging experience every game.
+  - **LLM**: Utilized to dynamically generate the words that compose the game's grid and their connections, ensuring a unique and challenging experience every game.

 ## Contributing